projectcalico/calico/getting-started/openshift/windows/installation.md

 #### Add Windows nodes to the cluster

-Download the latest [Windows Node Installer (WNI)](https://github.com/openshift/windows-machine-config-bootstrapper/releases) binaries `wni` and `wmcb.exe` for your OpenShift version.
+Download the latest {% include open-new-window.html text='Windows Node Installer (WNI)' url='https://github.com/openshift/windows-machine-config-bootstrapper/releases' %} binaries `wni` and `wmcb.exe` for your OpenShift version.

 Next, determine the AMI id corresponding to Windows Server 1903 (build 18317) or greater. `wni` defaults to using Windows Server 2019 (build 10.0.17763) which does not include WinDSR support.
 One way to do this is by searching for AMI's matching the string `Windows_Server-1903-English-Core-ContainersLatest` in the Amazon EC2 console